BITSS/WorldBankFeb2017/2-GitDemo.md

 <!--Aside: This tutorial is written in Markdown.
 If you want something *not* to render markdown, comment it out like this.
 Same as HTML.-->

-### Branching:
-Git uses branches to let you experiment on new ideas or bug fixes.

-1. Create, name, and sync a new 'experimental' branch with the 'fork' button.
-2. Make changes, save, and commit them to 'experimental.'
-3. Oh wait, no. Emergency, you have to go back to the main (master) branch.
-	1. Change a different file or a different part of the same file.
-Save and commit to master.
-	2. Merge the experimental and master branches.
-4. Between the experimental branch and the main branch, make some conflicting changes (that is, changes to the same lines of the same file).
-Then try and merge. *What happens?*

 ### Collaborating:
 Thus far we've been working solo.
 Now we'll collaborate.
 GitHub is built for this.
 Thousands of people contribute code to large open source coding projects without ever meeting in person.
 It's also great for just a few people to collaborate on simpler coding projects.